Indonesia police arrest 9 suspects ahead of election results

-JAKARTA, Indonesia (AP) - Indonesian police say they have arrested nine suspected militants following a tipoff about a possible attack during the announcement of presidential election results next week.
+JAKARTA, Indonesia (AP) - Indonesian police arrested nine suspected militants following a tipoff about a possible attack during the announcement of presidential election results next week, police said Thursday.

-National police spokesman Dedi Prasetyo said Thursday that the counterterrorism squad arrested suspected militant instructor Joko Supriono in East Java’s Madiun town on Tuesday, and eight others were apprehended separately in Central Java province.
+The elite counterterrorism squad arrested suspected militant instructor Joko Supriono in the East Java town of Madiun on Tuesday, and eight others were apprehended separately in Central Java province, National Police spokesman Dedi Prasetyo said.

-Prasetyo said seven of the suspects had just returned from Syria and that Supriono was believed to be linked to the Islamic State group-affiliated Jemaah Anshorut Daulah.
+He said seven of the suspects had allegedly joined an extremist group in Syria before returning this year, and Supriono was believed to be linked to Jemaah Anshorut Daulah, a local militant network affiliated with the Islamic State group.

+The men were being transported to the capital, Jakarta, for further investigation, Prasetyo said.

+Also known as JAD, the network of almost two dozen extremist organizations has been implicated in numerous attacks in Indonesia in the past two years and was designated a terror organization by the U.S. in 2017.

 Copyright © 2019 The Washington Times, LLC.